Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Progress Review of AI Methods in Agrifood Systems

 Biochemical parameters of grassland forages are crucial indicators for measuring vegetation growth status, forage feed value, grass and animal husbandry nutrient balance, and carbon cycling \cite{tong2013progress,gao2019modeling}.
-One of the key parameters that have been identified as significant for crop growth and yield is phosphorus, due to its essential role as a source of nutrients.
+One of the key parameters that have been identified as significant for crop growth and yield is P, due to its essential role as a source of nutrients.
 Inadequate availability of this nutrient has been observed to have a detrimental effect on crop growth and yield.
-To this end, \cite{gao2019modeling} constructs 39 models using hyperspectral data and multiple factors to estimate the phosphorus content of the grasslands in the eastern alpine region of the Tibetan Plateau.
+To this end, Gao et al. \cite{gao2019modeling} constructs 39 models using hyperspectral data and multiple factors to estimate the P content of the grasslands in the eastern alpine region of the Tibetan Plateau.